Revisiting Descriptive Representation In Congress

 Summary of Theory or Hypothesis:

-Congress is a legislative body of the United States, having representation of multiple ethnicities and races from all over the country.
+Congress is a legislative body of the United States, representing multiple ethnicities and races from all over the country.
 The descriptive representation of multiple races in this body, i.e., congress, and the overall effect of such racial representation on constituent and legislator relationships is significant.
-It is an immense need to estimate the validity and positivity of such a relationship on a scientific basis.
-So, the hypothesis of this study revolves around the improvement of constituent-legislator relationship due to races and respective representation in congress.
-This is a two-way process where the study intends to know about the MCs’ behavior and respective perceptions by the constituents.
+There is an immense need to estimate the validity and positivity of such a relationship on a scientific basis.
+So, the hypothesis of this study revolves around the improvement of constituent-legislator relationships due to race and respective representation in Congress.
+This is a two-way process where the study intends to know about the MCs’ behaviour and respective perceptions by the constituents.
 Present research questions about the representation of various racial minorities like blacks and Latinos in response to the legislative process and these races’ satisfaction.

 Literature Review:

-Grose (2011) concluded that the descriptive representation should pose constructive impacts in the case of various ethnicities and races concerning MCs.
+Grose (2011) concluded that the descriptive representation should have constructive impacts on various ethnicities and races concerning MCs.
 Such relationships have roots across the whole race or ethnicity to which the respective MC belongs.
-Naturally, the respective MC represents miseries of those people to whom they belong.
-In this context, it is usually observed from the past practice that black MCs better represent and secure the rights of Blacks in policy matters.
+Naturally, the respective MC represents the miseries of those people to whom they belong.
+In this context, it is usually observed from past practice that black MCs better represent and secure the rights of Blacks in policy matters.

-The review of literature is much relevant to the topic of this study.
-However, the conclusion by Grose shows the strong bond of descriptive representation to the legislation for any MCs’ people.
-It relates that racial and minorities’ interests can only be best secured if their representatives describe them in congress.
+The review of literature is very relevant to the topic of this study.
+However, Grose’s conclusion shows the strong bond of descriptive representation to the legislation for any MCs’ people.
+It relates that racial and minority interests can only be best secured if their representatives describe them in Congress.
 Both public and MCs have common miseries.
-So, the above piece of the literature review is much relevant.
+So, the above piece of the literature review is much more relevant.
 Banducci et al. (2004) found that blacks and Latinos can easily recall their MCs’ names compared to other strata of the general public.
 People can contact them quickly and also prove a watchdog regarding their performance.

 This piece of literature is relevant to the current study as it describes the strong bond between MC and the respective racial masses.
 We can easily estimate MCs’ level of care and pain, which ultimately urges them to perform better in the policy-making process.